ymirsky/VPSC-py/README.md

 An Encrytpion System for Securing Physical Signals, by *Yisroel Mirsky, Benjamin Fedidat, and Yoram Haddad*, published in the SecureComm 2020 Proceedings (citation information below)

+A preprint of the paper is avalaible here https://arxiv.org/abs/1910.08262 (the published version in Springer is more up to date)

 # Abstract
 Secure communication is a necessity.
 However, common practice is to apply encryption only to the upper layers of the communication protocol stack.
 This type of